Course Status Notice – Not Scheduled

 Instructors will discuss the physical, mechanical, chemical, and biological processes involved in collecting and treating municipal wastewater.
 The course will reinforce required math skills and discuss basic chemistry, physics, microbiology, and hydraulics.
-Reading assignments for each class date will be taken from the NJDEP required textbooks published by the California State University at Sacramento, which are included in the course registration fee.
+Reading assignments for each class date will be taken from the NJDEP required textbooks published by the California State University at Sacramento.
 Additional handouts, data sheets, PowerPoint presentations and work sheets will be distributed throughout the term of the class; note taking is strongly encouraged.
 Regularly scheduled tests and quizzes are included in the agenda.

 The class will be held online using Zoom.
-However, the first class meeting will be in person in New Brunswick as a “meet and greet” and for textbook pickup.
-Additionally, during the course of the class, there will be two in-person site visits to wastewater treatment and collection facilities.
+There will also be two in-person site visits to to wastewater treatment and collection facilities.